Create, Edit, and Convert PowerPoint Presentations with Aspose.Slides for C++

 Supported File Formats

-Aspose.Slides for C++ can work with a wide range of file formats for PowerPoint presentations, such as:
+Aspose.Slides for C++ supports a wide range of PowerPoint presentation file formats, including:

 - Input formats: PPT, PPTX, PDF, ODP, OTP, POT, POTM, POTX, PPS, PPSM, PPSX, PPTM, FODP, and more.